 Note: Below is an excerpt from the first chapter of my New York Times best-selling book, I Will Teach You To Be Rich.
 If you scroll to the bottom, you can download the entire chapter for free.

-How to find the right credit card to rebuild your credit
+How to rebuild your credit with the right card

 Whether you’ve never had a credit card before or you’re thinking about getting an additional card, there are a few things to think about.

 Avoid those credit card offers you receive in the mail.
 Let’s cut to the chase: If you hate those credit card offers in the mail as much as I do, visit www.optoutprescreen.com to get off their lists.
 The average American receives twenty credit card offers every year, and four out of every thousand people accept them.
 The numbers are markedly different for students.
 Out of every thousand students who are mailed offers, 150 accept them, an astonishingly high number.
 Students—and young people in general—are especially susceptible to these offers because they don’t know any better.
 Let’s get real.